dannyfritz/commit-message-emoji/INTEGRATIONS.md

 ## Gnome Shell

 You can show a list of emoji to copy to your system clipboard using the [Emoji Selector](https://extensions.gnome.org/extension/1162/emoji-selector/) Gnome extension.
+This extension [recognises commit message emoji labels](https://github.com/maoschanz/emoji-selector-for-gnome/pull/80) like 'refactor', 'version', 'wip'.

 ## Atom Editor